Think through translated or regional content

 3. Adjust your previous configuration

-Incorporating translated or regional content completes the whole process of preparation for collaboration and the main changes to the content model, roles, and the workflow.
+Incorporating translated or regional content completes the whole process of preparation for collaboration and the main changes to the content model, collections, roles, the workflow.
 The next step is to focus on the actual team collaboration among content creators.